 Flurry says he has a hard time getting some of his older clients to spend their money.

-"They've been savers all their lives and the thought of spending $5,000 or $10,000 on a vacation is ridiculous; it doesn't matter that they're worth $3 million.
-They're really the last Depression generation and it's burned in their memory that they need to squirrel away money."
+"They've been savers all their lives and the thought of spending $5,000 or $10,000 on a vacation is ridiculous," he says.
+"It doesn't matter that they're worth $3 million."

 1. Develop a written financial plan